-What is emulsion in chemistry?
+What is emulsion?

 Emulsion in chemistry is formed when a liquid is dispersed in another liquid that is not miscible to each other.
 Milk is a bright example of emulsion where facts are dispersed in water by emulsifying agents like protein casein.
 It is a two-phase system of matter like colloids.